-We’ll wander out to the Cape Winelands for tastings and relaxed meals at places like the sublime Delaire Graff Estate.
-The Winelands charms us with brisk and picture-pretty little towns, a variety of refreshing activities, and lovely scenery reminiscent of Northern California’s Wine Country (except the craggy mountains that shoot up from its vineyards make Sonoma and Napa’s look rather . . . modest in comparison).
-And we’ll head over to the Cape of Good Hope, around which much of the world’s history once turned, and which a dissimilar cohort of creatures—including penguins, zebras, and ostriches— happily call home.
+We’ll spend a little heartlifting time helping out at Rosie’s Kitchen, which provides warm food and affectionate respect to Cape Town’s less fortunate.
+And we’ll wander out to the Cape Winelands for tastings and relaxed meals at places like the sublime Delaire Graff Estate.
+The Winelands charms us with brisk and picture-pretty little towns, a variety of refreshing activities, and lovely scenery reminiscent of Northern California’s Wine Country (except the craggy mountains that shoot up from its vineyards make Sonoma and Napa’s look rather modest in comparison).
+And we’ll head over to the Cape of Good Hope, around which much of the world’s history once turned, and which a dissimilar cohort of creatures—including penguins, zebras, and ostriches—happily call home.

 VIEW MORE DAYS

-Days 6 & 7 Singita Kruger National Park
+Days 6 to 9 South Africa’s showpiece Singita Kruger National Park

-Its two lodges, Singita Lebombo and Singita Sweni, were built to reflect Singita’s “touch the earth lightly” philosophy, which is entwined with every aspect of the lodges’ daily life.
+Singita Kruger’s two lodges, Singita Lebombo and Singita Sweni, were built to reflect its “touch the earth lightly” philosophy, which is entwined with every aspect of the lodges’ daily life.
 It is one reason these lodges are so respected and honoured—the other major reasons being their beauty and unobtrusive luxuriousness.
 In any case, Singita Kruger was recently voted by Travel+Leisure as the third-best hotel on planet Earth, an encomium that needs no expansion.

 “Poor Niagara,” Eleanor Roosevelt supposedly said upon viewing Brazil and Argentina’s Iguazu Falls.
 Had she gazed on Victoria Falls—the greatest curtain of water on earth, 60 tumultuous feet higher than its South American rival—the famously articulate First Lady might have been struck speechless.
 Victoria Falls is a waterfall like no other, and during our stay at the legendary Royal Livingstone Hotel (another perennial T+L best) we’ll get to know the Falls, from early-morning, coffee-sipping views from our room’s veranda of the almost 1,000 feet of mist that rise from the watery cauldron to lazy afternoon sundowners near its dramatic precipice, contemplating what the greatest travel writer of all time, Richard Halliburton, called “a hurricane of bursting water . . . that seems to fall up, not down.”

-We fly from the Falls to Johannesburg and connect with our international flight home, arriving on Day 13.
+We fly from Livingstone to Johannesburg, and on to a day room in the InterContinental at Johannesburg’s airport, and connect with our international flight home, arriving on Day 13.

 “Most memorable was the attention to detail, the personal service and thoughtful gifts from our hosts Felix and Jane Pinto.
 This is what wins awards as well as loyal clients.
 I can honestly say that this was the finest tour my husband and I have ever taken”